capstanlqc/project_task_fr-ZZ_omt/02_repetitions.md

 ## Section 05.
 Matches < MS: WIP
 ## Section 06.
 Autotext
 ## Section 07.
 Search: AM

+Using the search function, try to find the following segments in the project:

+1. There is one occurence where "Rather unsatisfied" was not translated consistenly, can you find it?
+2. Find the segment with "How" in a note.
+3. Try to find the translation of "translator" in the translation memories.
+4. Find "Subject", but only if it has a translation.

 ## Section 08.
 QA checks: AM

+1. There are two segments with tag errors, can you find them?
+2. On which segment is there a glossary error?

 ## Section 09.
 Download git project + commit target files + helpdesk

 ---